davetam88/Movie-Search--Express-Server-drill/README.md

 This project build an Express Server with secuired API enpoint so that it can be safely opened to the public.

-This APP allows user to query from a hught movies dataset and be able to filtered the serch by genre, country or average vote.
+This APP allows user to query from a hught movies dataset and be able to filtered the search by genre, country or average vote.

 Note that endpoint only responds when given a valid Authorization header with a Bearer API token value.
 You can use the follow to geenate one  :